-Edited by John M. Degnan & Heidi J.K.
-Fessler
+Edited by John M. Degnan & Mary T. Novacheck

-Some topics covered in the E-Discovery Deskbook include preservation obligations and legal holds; proper collection process; processing, platforms, and review; maximizing tools for efficiency; review acceleration; production; privilege and clawbacks; in-house perspectives; insights from the bench; authentication and admissibility; data security; and using forensic experts.
+Some topics covered in the Second Edition E-Discovery Deskbook include preservation obligations and legal holds; proper collection process; processing, platforms, and review; maximizing tools for efficiency; review acceleration; production; privilege and clawbacks; in-house perspectives; insights from the bench; authentication and admissibility; data security; digital evidence in criminal cases, and using forensic experts.
 The E-Discovery Deskbook covers all these aspects of e-discovery and will walk attorneys through the e-discovery process for any case, large or small!

 BUNDLE AND SAVE!